getcarina/getcarina.com/_tutorials/2016-12-22-run-a-custom-image-on-kubernetes.md

 ```

 ### Create a Dockerfile
-The `hello-world-app` image is a Python web application, running on port 5000, which prints "Hello World!".
+The `hello-world-app` image is a Python web application, running on port 5000, that prints "Hello World!".

 1. Clone the Carina Examples repository: